stubailo/sashko-dev/content/blog/promotions/index.md

 - Additional stress: the organization will have more expectations of you.
 - Different types of work: if you love what you're doing today, you might have less time to spend on it.

-When I think about a goal, I try to imagine what my life would be like if I achieved that goal.
-For example, in my role as an EM, a common next step is to be a manager of managers.
-But when I imagine moving to that role today, it doesn't feel like I'd be happier being that far from the day-to-day work of building things.
-Thankfully, Stripe has been developing a career track for "staff managers" that may create an opportunity for progression while staying close to the engineering work.
+Try to imagine what your life would be like if you achieved that goal.
+Will you enjoy doing more leadership work and possibly coding less?
+If you know someone at the level you're looking for, imagine yourself in their shoes -- is that a place you want to be?

 If you're mostly looking to learn and grow, getting to the next level of the career ladder may not be the best immediate goal to focus on.
 But if you've decided that a senior title will have tangible benefits for you, the work to get there will be worth it.

 #### The next level isn't about being better -- it's about doing different work

 In most of the career ladders I've seen, an uplevel isn't the result of doing better at your current responsibilities.
-It requires changing what you do day to day, and focusing on new types of work.
+It requires thinking differently about what you do day to day.
 There's sometimes a misconception that if you aren't getting promoted frequently, you aren't doing a good job in your current role, but that's not the case.

 For example, going from senior engineer to staff engineer often requires working outside the scope of your individual team.
 If you're currently knocking it out of the park on projects within your team, you'll need to do a different shape of work at the next level.
 That's why, especially at senior levels, getting promoted "by accident" happens pretty rarely.